Aegean Airlines Business Class Review: Is It Worth the Upgrade?

 1. To save time, go straight to the Business Class counters.
 Don’t use the Economy Class ones; they tend to be packed.

 2. Arrive half an hour earlier than usual (or more) and use the time to enjoy the Business Class lounge.
-From the ones I have visited with Aegean, the Athens International Airport and the Yerevan’s Zvartnots Airport lounge are the most beautiful.
+From the ones I have visited with Aegean, the Athens International Airport and Yerevan’s Zvartnots Airport lounges are the most beautiful.

 3. Pre-book your Business Class meal.
 Log in to Aegean’s website up to 24 hours before departure and choose your meal.
 If you are seated in the last row of Business, you might not get the main dish you want due to high demand.